ceilfors/notes/notes/Shuhari.md

 What I find interesting from Shuhari is the sequence of stages described, where students are emphasised to copy first before making an attempt to understand, because copying is how children naturally learn.

-There are many times people would skip the stage of copying rigorously and set to the *Ha* stage too early.
-Breaking free too early may result in a semantic diffusion, e.g., developers using the term “TDD” to mean “writing unit test," or using “refactoring” to mean “fixing something”.
-Breaking free too early is also an opportunity lost for developers to master a skill.

 Martin Fowler has also written a [bliki](https://martinfowler.com/bliki/ShuHaRi.html) on Shuhari.
 He shared a different model of mastery from Clark Terry’s:  [Imitate, Assimilate, Innovate](http://jazzadvice.com/clark-terrys-3-steps-to-learning-improvisation/).

 <!-- {BearID:30565046-0BDE-45CA-85B6-E10CFF56D8AE-81713-00062FC48251C43B} -->